fmesqg/mesquita.xyz/index.md

 I have gathered [here](https://mesquita.xyz/links) some ((exclusively) external) content on economics and politics.
 I'm aware french economists are very much over-represented.
 While i really appreciate their work, i'll try and expand this list with additional interesting material coming from other parts of the globe.
 Please do share with me other bodies of work you recommend!

+I am a member of [Bloco de Esquerda](https://www.bloco.org/).
+Whatever your political inclinations, I urge you to join a political party — there's plenty to do and not enough people take up their civic duty, in my opinion.

 ## Internet Usage
 I consider the internet to be absolutely amazing.